cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

     Be careful to leave the `"eject"` unchanged.

 See a [previous section](./1-cosmjs-objects.md) for how to set `RPC_URL` in `process.env.RPC_URL`.
-It also assumes that you have an RPC end point that runs the Checkers blockchain, as explained in the previous section.
+It also assumes that you have an RPC end point that runs the checkers blockchain, as explained in the previous section.

 ### GUI data structures

-The Checkers GUI uses different data structures, which you must understand to convert them correctly.
+The checkers GUI uses different data structures, which you must understand to convert them correctly.

 1. The `IPlayerInfo` has a [`name: string`](https://github.com/cosmos/academy-checkers-ui/blob/gui/src/sharedTypes.ts#L27) field which can be used as the player's address.
 2. The `IGameInfo` has a [`board: number[][] | null`](https://github.com/cosmos/academy-checkers-ui/blob/gui/src/sharedTypes.ts#L11) field.
 You must do a conversion from `b*b*...` to this type.
 Ensure that the alignments are correct.